open-notifications/open-notifications/specs/draft-v1.md

 ### OTLP

-Provider services should support the open telemetry protokoll.
+Provider services should support the open telemetry protocol.

 ## Endpoints